 The only way to avoid supporting cruelty against farmed animals is to leave them off your plate.
 Visit TryVeg.com for information, recipes, and tips for making the transition to a vegan diet.

 Over 97% of Americans believe that farmed animals should have welfare protections.
 Tell Congress to act – sign our petition demanding federal legislation extending Prop 12’s animal welfare protections nationwide.

-NPPC argues that Prop 12 violates the Commerce Clause.
+NPPC argued that Prop 12 violated the Commerce Clause.
 But these producers are choosing to sell in California–and, having made that choice, they must comply with California laws.

 Animal Law Updates that Improved the World for Animals this Month - One Green Planet